d8chang/maca-screener-dchang/README.md

 With respect to the training dataset and using the strategies above, I would prioritize the customers who had 5 or more support calls, since they make up about 32.5% of customers but almost 57% of all who churned, and since support calls has the strongest relationship/impact on churn.
 For customers who had more than 5 support calls, 100% of them churned.

-The next group I would focus on are customers who had more than a 20 day payment delay - these customers make up 25% of the data but 42% of the people who churned.
+The next group I would focus on are customers who had more than a 20 day payment delay (there may be overlap with the customers in the group above) - these customers make up almost 20% of the data but 33% of the people who churned.

 #### Notes: